 http://<custom DNS name>

-To install the web certificate, click "Resources", select "Secrets" and click the "Certificates" tab.
-Click "Add Certificate" and enter the private key and the certificate.
-Next go to "Workloads", select "Load Balancing", find and edit your ingress and select the certificate in the "SSL/TLS" panel.
-You should now be able to access your application via:
+To install the web certificate, click "Storage", select "Secrets" and click the "Create" button.
+Click "TLS Certificate" and enter the private key and the certificate.
+Next go to "Service Discovery" and then "Ingresses".
+Find your ingress, click its name and from the right-hand side

 https://<custom DNS name>

 Services such as MySQL, PostgreSQL and other non-HTTP applications can also be opened to other networks at NERSC.
 Note that access to these applications are restricted to NERSC networks only, although we are working on a method to expose these services to other facilities.

 For this example, let's assume that you have set up a

 db and want to connect to it from the Cori or Perlmutter login nodes.

 - Service type: Load Balancer

 - Protocol: TCP